API

 Note that, because of character encoding, this is not necessarily a true line ending.

-Return all data, split by the newline character
+Return all data, split by the newline character, including the newline character

 Return data between current position and first occurrence of char